gitluky/jobbyboard/README.md

 config/ssl folder requires server.crt and server.key files to start the Rails server in HTTPS.

+**Requires redux_devtools: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd OR simply remove it from the compose function in index.js

 Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/gitluky/jobbyboard.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 License Available as open source under the terms of the MIT License.